Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-An Australian bachelor degree in health sciences that satisfies the following prerequisites:
+An Australian bachelor degree or equivalent in health sciences that satisfies the following prerequisites or equivalent:

 Completion of an Australian Bachelor degree or equivalent in any discipline with a minimum 50% average/Pass or GPA 1.0 (out of 4.0).